 - Been formally reported to Derby Homes, within one month of it happening.

 - Not been responded to appropriately by Derby Homes.

 Please note - The Community Trigger is not a replacement for Derby Homes complaints procedure.
 You need to use this complaints procedure if you don’t think Derby Homes is dealing or has dealt with your ASB complaint properly.
 The Community trigger is intended to ensure people can get a response to their complaint.
 The ASB should have been reported either in writing, or via Derby Homes website, by e-mail, by telephone or by visiting one of Derby Homes Offices.

 How to use the Community trigger:

 Derby Homes works in partnership with other organisations like the Police to deal with ASB.
 If you are a Council tenant and you think you have a ‘qualifying complaint’ you can use the community trigger by contacting Derby City Council who are the Single point of contact for activating the Community Trigger.

 Monday to Friday: 8.30am to 5.00pm

-If you require a hardcopy of the Community Trigger application form or if you require further assistance with completing the Community Trigger Application Form, contact Craig Keen on 01332 643021.
+If you want a hardcopy of the Community Trigger application form or if you need help completing the Community Trigger Application Form, contact Craig Keen on 01332 643021.

 The link below takes you to the information page of Derby City Council webpage that explains the entire process.

-www.saferderbyshire.gov.uk/communitytrigger this link explains the community trigger process for all authorities within Derbyshire and will also allow you to access the process.
+Read more about the community trigger process for all authorities within Derbyshire here: www.saferderbyshire.gov.uk/communitytrigger